The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Prompts Used in Our Experiments

 \section{Prompts Used in Our Experiments}

-We follow the same prompt templates as LatentMAS \citep{zou2025latent}, and reproduce them here for completeness.
+We follow the sequential role-prompt protocol of LatentMAS \citep{zou2025latent}, and reproduce the templates here to make the evaluation interface explicit.
 This appendix documents the exact prompt templates used to instantiate our sequential, role-based MAS protocol (Planner $\rightarrow$ Critic $\rightarrow$ Refiner $\rightarrow$ Judger).
 We report templates for (i) \textbf{TextMAS}, where inter-agent communication is carried by text context, and (ii) \textbf{Vision Wormhole (VW)}, where inter-agent messages are carried by latent messages injected through the vision-token span.
+The role instructions are kept fixed across text-mediated and latent-mediated conditions; the channel varies only in how the inter-agent message is transmitted.
 In all prompts below, \texttt{<QUESTION>} denotes the task input and \texttt{<CONTEXT>} denotes the text-form message history from previous agents (when applicable).

 \paragraph{System message.} For non-Qwen backbones we use the default system message \texttt{You are a helpful assistant.}.
 For Qwen-family models we use \texttt{You are Qwen, created by Alibaba Cloud.
 You are a helpful assistant.}.